 These out-of-pocket expenses can add up quickly.
-Although Medicare Advantage plans cap how much you have to pay out-of-pocket each year before the plan covers 100% of your costs, that limit can range from $3,000 to nearly $8,000.
-In 2023, the out-of-pocket limit is $8,300.
+Although Medicare Advantage plans cap how much you have to pay out-of-pocket each year before the plan covers 100% of your costs, that limit can range from $3,000 to over $8,000.
+In 2024, the out-of-pocket limit is $8,850.

 If you’re considering a Medicare Advantage plan, you must pay attention to your cost share and the maximum out-of-pocket cap, especially if you have health problems.
-You might find that Original Medicare Part A and B and a Medicare Supplement insurance plan are less expensive in the long run.
+You might find that Original Medicare paired with a Medicare Supplement insurance plan is less expensive in the long run.

 #2.
 Network Limits

-Another disadvantage of Medicare Advantage plans is that many plans use local or regional provider networks or preferred provider organizations.
-As a result, PPO plans have fewer providers compared to the number of providers you can see under Original Medicare.
-In addition, network restrictions might require you to change healthcare providers.
+Another disadvantage of Medicare Advantage plans is that many use local networks, regional provider networks, or preferred provider organizations (PPOs).
+As a result, some of these plans have fewer providers than the number of providers you can use under Original Medicare, meaning network restrictions might require you to change healthcare providers.

-PPO plans also might limit your access to specialty care.
+PPO plans, in particular, might also limit your access to specialty care.
 For example, if you leave the plan’s network, the insurer can charge you a higher out-of-pocket fee or reject your claim entirely.
 This can be extremely costly if you need medical care while traveling.

 If your Advantage plan is a Health Maintenance Organization (HMO), you will likely need a referral from your primary care physician to see a specialist for medical services.
-SNPs also typically require referrals.
-If you don’t get a referral, you’ll be out-of-network and responsible for the cost of the visit.
+Special Needs Plans (SNPs) also typically require referrals.
+If you don’t receive a referral, you’ll be out of network and responsible for the cost of the visit.

 In addition to referrals, many Medicare Advantage plans require prior authorization for care in a skilled nursing facility, home health care, hospital stays, and other services.
-If you don’t get prior approval or the insurance carrier denies your request, you have to decide whether to pay the out-of-pocket expense or forego the care.
+If you don’t get prior approval or the insurance carrier denies your request, you must decide whether to pay the out-of-pocket expense or forego the care.